-Years ago a dear friend shared an alternative phrase to the word “No.” She would simply say, “I don’t think so.”
+Years ago a dear friend shared an alternative to saying no. She would simply say, “I don’t think so.”
 When asked if she could attend a staff meeting schedule the same time as her daughter’s recital, she simply replied with a smile, “I don’t think so.”
 As a result, she didn’t attend the staff meeting.
 The word “No” can be an instrument of integrity and a defense against exploitation.
 The word can cause fistfights, and bring tears to the eyes of new business owners.
-Never take a “No” personally.
+Never take saying no personally.

 There comes a time when we all must use the word.
 Few of us take the time to use it wisely and appropriately.
 It’s a powerful word because it can keep you from using bad judgment and living in fear.
 Have you mastered using the word “No” or are you glued to the word “Yes?”
 Is it me or does “Yes” seem like a word used often by people-pleasers.